nikitaSstepanov/p2p-streaming-service/README.md

    All paths specified in this section are relative to the "backend" folder

-   1) Setup configuration of the project (config/config.yml) or use default values.
+   1) Set up configuration of the project (configs/config.yml) or use default values.

+   2) Set up configuration of docker (docker-compose.yml) if you use it.

-   2) If you don`t use docker, raise the postgres and redis databases in advance (do not forget that app will try to connect to the db with the environment specified in config/config.yml).
+   3) If you don`t use docker, raise the postgres and redis databases in advance (do not forget that app will try to connect to the dbs with the environment specified in configs/config.yml).

-   3) Set up the environment (create ".env" file) according to the example in the ".env.example" file or rename ".env.example" to ".env" to use default values.
+   4) Set up the environment (create ".env" file) according to the example in the ".env.example" file or rename ".env.example" to ".env" to use default values.

-   4) Navigate to the "backend" folder in the terminal (relative to the root of the project) and enter the command:
+   5) Navigate to the "backend" folder in the terminal (relative to the root of the project) and enter the command:

       ```docker-compose up```

-   5) If you don`t use docker, enter:
+      If you don`t use docker, enter:

       ```go run ./cmd/p2p-streaming-service/main.go```

 Usage:

-Usage will be later...

-### Frontend

-Frontend will be later...
+To learn useage of backend you can go to OpenAPI (backend/docs/openapi.yml).

 ### Stack